Interactions-SpoofProof/interactions-ai-studio-project/README.md

      * With mean pooling: F1 score of 82%
    * 1D Convolutional Neural Network (CNN)- works well with sequential data like audio as it can detect temporal (time-based) changes
      * F1 score: 97%

+  Since the 1D CNN model produced the highest F1 score, we chose it for our final model.
+However, we noticed that it was overfitting, so we added dropout and regularization layers to our model.
 8. Model Improvements
    * We finetuned our models by adjusting hyperparameters and testing different numbers of neurons and layers in order to achieve the highest F1 score.